pjtatlow/go-toolkit/README.md

 # go-toolkit
-Golang toolkit for CS478 @BYU
+Golang toolkit for CS478 at BYU